apache/fury-site/docs/specification/xlang_implementation_guide.md

 | Graph-memory self charge         | One concrete child object                        |
 | External target field list       | Explicit external serializer declaration         |

+The concrete-child omission option defaults to `false`, is not inherited from ancestor annotations, and is valid only on an ordinary concrete declaration that owns a flattened schema.
+It is invalid on external target declarations and provider-only abstract, open-generic, or mixin boundaries.
+It is applied after complete storage discovery and before generic substitution or access resolution, so a matching field needs no direct access or companion even when a companion exists.

-Public inherited fields and private inherited fields declared in the child's library use direct generated access and require no parent annotation.
-A private field declared in another library remains discovered, but requires `ForyStruct(exposePrivateFields: true)` on a public hierarchy boundary in that field's declaring library.
-The option defaults to `false`, is invalid with `ForyStruct.target`, and authorizes only provider-library access generation.
+For fields that remain included, public inherited fields and private inherited fields declared in the child's library use direct generated access and require no parent annotation.
+A private field declared in another library requires `ForyStruct(exposePrivateFields: true)` on a public hierarchy boundary in that field's declaring library. `exposePrivateFields` defaults to `false`, is invalid with `ForyStruct.target`, and authorizes only provider-library access generation.
 It does not enable discovery, alter same-library access, change field inclusion, or let a consumer authorize another library's private state.

 A public boundary may expose same-library private storage inherited from a private class or mixin.
 If private fields come from several Dart libraries,